JTerwel/real-time_interaction_search/readme.txt

 						Usage: ./run_dily_check.sh
 run_manually.sh		(bash script):		Script to run the programs on a specific set of objects, to be used for manual checks.
 May be adapted to specific cases without breaking the automated one
 						Usage: ./run_manually.sh
+list_creator_updater.ipynb (jupyter notebook):	Notebook for creating / updatings the source lists in a consistent manner check_lcs.ipynb		(jupyter notebook):	Simple notebook to check light curves and binning program results.
+Has some basic functions for reading the files and plotting light curves and bins

 ========================